MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/about-kusto-language.md

 ## Overview

-The following sections provide an explanation of common features and use cases for the Kusto.Language library, including:
+The following table explains the primary features of the the Kusto.Language library.

 | Feature | Description |
 |--|--|